 But where is Eltham?

-Eltham is approximately 10 miles south-east of London and the southernmost town in the Greenwich Borough.
+Eltham is approximately 10 miles south-east of London and the southernmost town in the Royal Borough of Greenwich.
 Mention of Eltham is recorded in the Domesday Book of 1086 and is strategically placed between London and Kent.
 Its proximity to the River Thames led to the establishment of a moated manor house, which soon became the home of Royalty, Eltham Palace.
-Since those early times Eltham has grown into an urban town and carries evidence of building throughout each architectural period.
-It still retains many open green spaces and therefore sits happily between town and country.